Researching prison inmates can be a fruitful and fascinating avenue for family historians.

 Chosen by historian Dr Lucy Williams, author of Convicts in the Colonies:

-“By the 19th century the old system of punishment in England, famed for whippings, brandings, execution and penal transportation abroad, was beginning to change in favour of a system of imprisonment.
+“By the 19th century the old system of punishment in England, famed for whippings, brandings, execution and penal transportation to Australia, was beginning to change in favour of a system of imprisonment.

 “By the 1850s England had one of the most extensive penal estates in the world, leaving behind hundreds of thousands of fascinating records.